GitHub-Insight-ANZ-Lab/aiapp1day/labs/2b_rag_vector_search/README.md

 In this section, a function is added that will use the vector search results to augment a prompt to a large language model (LLM).
 This is considered a RAG (Retrieval Augmented Generation) pattern.
 The function will use the vector search results to retrieve the most relevant documents and then use the unvectorized text of the retrieved documents to in the prompt to get an accurate response from the LLM.

-1. In `index.js`, add the following code directly above the last line of the file (that calls the `main` function) - the code is documented inline to explain the steps taken:
+1. In `rag.js`, add the following code directly above the last line of the file (that calls the `main` function) - the code is documented inline to explain the steps taken:

     ```javascript
     async function ragWithVectorsearch(db, collectionName, question, numResults=3) {
         //A system prompt describes the responsibilities, instructions, and persona of the AI.
         const systemPrompt = `
-            You are a helpful, fun and friendly sales assistant for Cosmic Works, a bicycle and bicycle accessories store.
+            You are a helpful, fun and friendly sales assistant for Contoso Bike Store, a bicycle and bicycle accessories store.
             Your name is Cosmo.
-            You are designed to answer questions about the products that Cosmic Works sells.
+            You are designed to answer questions about the products that Contoso Bike Store sells.

             Only answer questions related to the information provided in the list of products below that are represented
             in JSON format.